rodmoioliveira/football-graphs/readme.md

+# :octocat: About this project

+This is a personal project to study soccer passing networks and investigate data visualizations on graphs.

 # :globe_with_meridians: Website

 #### https://grafos-da-bola.netlify.com/

-# :soccer: About Passing Networks
+# :soccer: About passing networks

 ### :books: Papers
 - Pappalardo, L., Cintia, P., Rossi, A. et al. A public data set of spatio-temporal match events in soccer competitions.
 Sci Data 6, 236 (2019). https://doi.org/10.1038/s41597-019-0247-7